-African countries are forecast to see 2.7% GDP growth in 2019:
+AFRICA (African countries are forecast to see 2.7% GDP growth in 2019)

-Ethiopia and Kenya will be the # 1 & # 2 countries in Africa for construction growth in 2019.
-Ethiopia is forecast to see 7.4% GDP growth in 2019, with Kenya projected to experience 6% GDP growth, this growth will be driven by housing, schools, hospitals, commercial facilities and infrastructure construction projects.
-Nigeria is set for a significant increase in construction spending in the next three to five years, assuming it can get its political house in order, the Nigerian population is forecast to grow to 250 million in the next ten years.
-Inflation in Nigeria is forecast to be 12% to 17% in 2019, Nigeria’s GDP is forecast to grow in the 1.9% to 2.2% range in 2019.
+Ethiopia and Kenya will be the # 1 & # 2 African countries for construction growth in 2019, Ethiopia is forecast to see 7.1% to 7.3% GDP growth in 2019, with Kenya projected to experience 5.7% to 5.9% % GDP growth in 2019.
+This growth will be driven by housing, schools, hospitals, commercial facilities and infrastructure construction projects.
+Nigeria is set for a significant increase in construction spending in the next three to five years, assuming it can get its political house in order.
+The Nigerian population is forecast to grow to 250 million in the next ten years.
+Inflation in Nigeria is forecast to be 11% to 14% in 2019, Nigeria’s GDP is forecast to grow in the 1.9% to 2.2% range in 2019.

+South Africa, Africa’s largest economy will experience slow or minimal growth in 2019.
 A shortage of skilled workers both in construction and manufacturing will continue to stymie South Africa’s economic growth for 2019.
-The appropriation of farms owned by white South African farmers is a problem that needs to be solved by the South African Government.
+The appropriation of farms owned by white South African farmers is a problem that needs to be addressed by the South African Government.
 Depressed minerals / commodity prices continue to hold back the South African construction sector.
-Business confidence is considered to be at a near all-time low in South Africa, one of the major economies of Africa.
+Business confidence is considered to be at a near all-time low in South Africa, historically one of the major economies of Africa.

 Cameroon, Cote d’Ivoire and Tanzania, are all forecast to experience above average GDP growth for 2019 in the 3% to 4% range.